Our Lady of Peace and Good Voyage: Second world war

 In 1944, the Japanese Imperial Army invaded the town and turned it into a garrison, with the shrine being used as an arsenal.
 To save the image, the church's head sacristan, Procopio Ángeles, wrapped it in a thick woollen blanket and placed it in an empty petrol drum, which he then buried in a nearby kitchen.

-Fighting between imperial Japanese troops and the combined American and Filipino forces drove Ángeles and other devotees to exhume the image and move it to Sitio Colaique on the border with Angono.
+Fighting between imperial Japanese troops and the combined American and Filipino forces drove Ángeles and other devotees on 19 February 1945 to exhume the image and move it to Sitio Colaique on the border with Angono.
 From there, it was spirited away to the lowland Barangay Santolan in Pasig, and then to the town center of Pasig itself.
 The statue was then kept by Rosario Alejandro (née Ocampo), daughter of Pablo Ocampo, at the Ocampo-Santiago family residence on Hidalgo Street, Quiapo, Manila, before it was enshrined inside Quiapo Church for the remainder of the Second World War.

 On 15 October 1945, the statue was translated back to its church in Antipolo, where it remains today.